cameronmaske/cameronmaske.com-v2/src/pages/courses/introduction-to-pytest/watch/yield-pytest-fixture.md

 But what if something does wrong in our test function?
 Let's simulate that by throwing in a random `Exception` and then we'll run the tests again.
 40
 00:01:47,460 --> 00:01:48,860
 Importantly we can still see that the code after the yield function still executes.
-This is handy as if something goes wrong in our test function such as an assertion failingthat stops the test from finishing we still run that teardown code
+This is handy as if something goes wrong in our test function such as an assertion failingthat stops the test from finishing we still run that teardown code.
 </transcript>